Grounding Page Standard

 Reference: Generative Engine Optimization: How to Dominate AI Search (arXiv:2509.08919)

-Entity classes: Organization, Platform, Standard, Project, Field of Knowledge, Person, Method, Product, Publication, Dataset, Tool, Event, Group or Role, Place, Service.
+Entity classes (17): Organization, Platform, Standard, Project, Field of Knowledge, Person, Method, Product, Publication, Dataset, Tool, Event, Group or Role, Place, Service, Award, Legal Entity.

-Frame class: Semantic Frames as the sixteenth class.
+Frame class: Semantic Frames as the eighteenth class.
 Semantic Frames act as higher level meaning structures that help AI systems interpret intent, motivation and context.

 - Entity Type